Kogge–Stone adder: Design

+Examples

 An example of a 4-bit Kogge–Stone adder is shown in the diagram.
 Each vertical stage produces a "propagate" and a "generate" bit, as shown.
 The culminating generate bits (the carries) are produced in the last stage (vertically), and these bits are XOR'd with the initial propagate after the input (the red boxes) to produce the sum bits.
 E.g., the first (least-significant) sum bit is calculated by XORing the propagate in the farthest-right red box (a "1") with the carry-in (a "0"), producing a "1".
 The second bit is calculated by XORing the propagate in second box from the right (a "0") with C0 (a "0"), producing a "0".

+Binary, radix-2, 4-bit

-4-bit Kogge-Stone adder, valency-2, without Cin:
+4-bit Kogge-Stone adder, Radix-2, without Cin on Borland Turbo Basic 1.1: